How To Connect Rain Barrels – DIY Guide for Homeowners

 11. Insert threaded bushing into the rain barrel before installing the Lower spigot.

-12. Insert the spigot in the hole.
-This will be where the water comes out of the barrel.
+12. Insert the faucet into the hole.
+This is where the water will come out of the barrel.

-13. Drill a hole in the top of the rain barrel to connect the rain barrel to the rain downspout.
-This will be the same process you did when drilling the hole for the spigot.
-NOTE: The barrel may already be pre-drilled for a downspout if you’ve bought an all-in-one kit.
+13. Drill a hole in the top of the rain barrel to connect it to the rain downspout.
+This is the same process you used to drill the hole for the faucet.

-18. The final step is to attach a garden hose to the new hose connector in the rain barrel and divert the overflow of water to a suitable runoff location.
+18. The final step is to attach a garden hose to the new hose connector in the rain barrel and divert the water overflow to a suitable runoff location.

-Although this appears to be a considerable amount of DIY steps – they go quickly, and once completed allow you to harvest any future rainwater for use in your garden – for years to come.
+Although this appears to be a considerable number of DIY steps, they go quickly and, once completed, allow you to harvest any future rainwater for use in your garden for years to come.

 What Is the Best Type Of Rainwater Diverter to Use?